Vector Nematodynamics with Symmetry-driven Energy Exchange: Vector Nematodynamics

-where $A^-_{ij}$ is the antisymmetric part of the strain tensor $A^\pm_{ij}=\tf12 (\partial_iv_j \pm \partial_jv_i) $.
+where $A^-_{ij}$ is the antisymmetric part of the rate of strain tensor $A^\pm_{ij}=\tf12 (\partial_iv_j \pm \partial_jv_i) $.
 In standard theories, this symmetry is viewed as \emph{global}, which conceals its role in the exchange between elastic and hydrodynamic energy.
 The vector

 represents the rate of rotation of the order parameter by fluid flow, lowering the latter's energy, as distinguished from rotation driven by lowering the elastic energy.
 Thus, the total rotation is computed as